Urban Forest Volunteers

 The Do’s and Don’ts

-Always remember: whilst all volunteers are valued volunteers, Urban Forest Volunteers are not (in most cases) qualified tree experts, and you do not have any special authority.
-Please see the drop-down below:
+Always remember: whilst all volunteers are valued volunteers, Urban Forest Volunteers are not (in most cases) qualified tree experts, and do not have special authority or jurisdiction.
+Please see the drop-down below on how to stay safe:

 Appendix: Keeping Yourself Safe